Jmyeong/CRM/README.md

 ### This repo provide training code for self-supervised depth estimation: dealing with transparent objects especially glass doors

-This repo is the official project repository of the paper **Knowledge Distillation with Context-aware Refinement for Self-Supervised Depth Estimation in Transparent Environments** and is mainly used for providing training, inference code and visualization demo.
+This repo is the official project repository of the paper **Knowledge Distillation with Context-aware Refinement for Self-Supervised Depth Estimation in Transparent Environments** and is mainly used for providing training, inference code and visualization demo.,<br>
 [ **CRM** ] - [ [Paper](**in submission now**😊) ]

 <div align='left'>